Baltimore Co. Man Says Strangers Moved Into His Home, Claiming They Rented It On Craigslist

 Baltimore County officials say they’ve seen case like this in the past and this is a problem state officials are also very well aware of.

-So who rented someone else’s property on Craigslist
+So who rented someone else’s property on Craigslist?

 The Maryland Attorney General’s office says finding the crooks and prosecuting them could be difficult.
 They may even be out of the country.